hluk/CopyQ/docs/scripting-api.rst

    Return list of commands from exported commands text.

+   :returns: Array of commands loaded from a file path.
+   :rtype: array of :js:class:`Command`

 .. js:function:: String exportCommands(Command[])

    Return exported command text.

+   :returns: Serialized commands.
+   :rtype: string

 .. js:function:: NetworkReply networkGet(url)

    Sends HTTP GET request.

-   Returns reply.
+   :returns: HTTP reply.
+   :rtype: :js:class:`NetworkReply`

 .. js:function:: NetworkReply networkPost(url, postData)

    Sends HTTP POST request.

-   Returns reply.
+   :returns: HTTP reply.
+   :rtype: :js:class:`NetworkReply`

 .. js:function:: NetworkReply networkGetAsync(url)

-   Same as ``networkGet()`` but the request is asynchronous.
+   Same as :js:func:`networkGet` but the request is asynchronous.

    The request is handled asynchronously and may not be finished until you get a property of the reply.

+   :returns: HTTP reply.
+   :rtype: :js:class:`NetworkReply`

 .. js:function:: NetworkReply networkPostAsync(url, postData)

-   Same as ``networkPost()`` but the request is asynchronous.
+   Same as :js:func:`networkPost` but the request is asynchronous.

    The request is handled asynchronously and may not be finished until you get a property of the reply.

+   :returns: HTTP reply.
+   :rtype: :js:class:`NetworkReply`

-.. js:function:: ByteArray env(name)
+.. js:function:: env(name)

    Returns value of environment variable with given name.

+   :returns: Value of the environment variable.
+   :rtype: :js:class:`ByteArray`

-.. js:function:: bool setEnv(name, value)
+.. js:function:: setEnv(name, value)

    Sets environment variable with given name to given value.

-   Returns true only if the variable was set.
+   :returns: ``true`` if the variable was set, otherwise ``false``.
+   :rtype: bool

 .. js:function:: sleep(time)